-The Best Coding Bootcamps for High School Students in 2022
+The Best Coding Bootcamps for High School Students

 What Is a Coding Bootcamp?

-A coding bootcamp is an accelerated educational institution that provides hands-on training to people who want to dive into the tech industry.
+A coding bootcamp is an accelerated program that provides hands-on training to people who want to dive into the tech industry.
 Traditional coding bootcamps provide job-specific training and career services to adults at a more affordable rate than universities.
 The best coding bootcamps offer a range of flexible payment options that ease the cost of getting an education.

 There are bootcamps for all the key tech fields, including data science, data analytics, web development, UX/UI design, cyber security, and other software development fields.
 There are also bootcamps for tech project management, digital marketing, and tech sales.
+Online coding bootcamps for high school students cater specifically to teens aspiring to careers in tech.

 Are Coding Bootcamps Good for Beginners?